-THE New Zealand Rugby Museum's Personality of the Month for March in 1946-49 is All Black Ben Couch of Wairarapa, whose career will be highlighted in a month-long display at the museum's headquarters in Cuba

-Though he was always iden fied with Wairarapa, both in rugl and his distinguished life outsit he game, Ben Couch hailed for Canterberry's Bank Peninsula at attended Christchurch Technic School where he was fir the fix XV from 1904-22.
-He moved Wairarapa as a young man in the 1904-1904 in the School where he was fir the fix the second where he was fir the fix the second was a seco
+THE New Zealand Kingby Museum's Personality of the Month for March in 1946-49 is All Black Ben Couch of Wairarapa, whose career will be highlighted in a month-long display at the museum's headquarters in Cuba streat.
+Bahwastren North fied with Wairarapa, both in rugby and his distinguished life outside the game, Ben Gouch hailed from Canterborry's Bank Peninsula and attended Christchurch Technical School where ise was in the first4 XV from 1940-42.
+He moved to Wairarapa as a young man in the mid-1940's.